Donald Maclean (spy): Washington

 Maclean served in Washington from 1944 to 1948, achieving promotion to First Secretary.
 In 1944 Melinda Maclean was again pregnant, giving birth to a son in New York City.
-The Macleans frequently visited Melinda Maclean's mother and stepfather in Manhattan and at Dunbar's country place in the Berkshires.
-They vacationed on Long Island and Cape Cod with Mrs. Dunbar and Melinda Maclean's sisters.
+The Macleans frequently visited Melinda Maclean's mother and stepfather in Manhattan and their country place in the Berkshires.
+They vacationed on Long Island and Cape Cod with Melinda Maclean's sisters and mother.

 The Macleans became part of the liberal Georgetown social set in Washington, which included Katharine Graham, as well as participating in the diplomatic life of the city.

 Maclean went to New York on a weekly basis.
 Maclean was considered to be an exceptionally hard worker at the embassy as his fellow diplomat Robert Cecil remembered in 1989: "No task was too hard for him; no hours were too long.
 He gained the reputation of one who would always take over a tangled skein from a colleague who was sick, or going on leave, or simply less zealous.
 In this way he was able to manoeuvre himself into the hidden places that were of the most interest to the NKVD".

 Towards the end of that period Maclean acted as Secretary of the Combined Policy Committee on atomic energy matters.
 He was Moscow's main source of information about US/UK/Canada atomic energy policy development.
 Although Maclean did not transmit technical data on the atom bomb, he reported on its development and progress, particularly the amount of plutonium (used in the Fat Man bombs) available to the United States.
 As the British representative on the American–British–Canadian Council on the sharing of atomic secrets, he was able to provide the Soviet Union with information from Council meetings.
 This gave Soviet scientists the ability to predict the number of bombs that could be built by the Americans.
 In addition to atomic energy matters, Maclean's responsibilities at the Washington embassy included civil aviation, bases, post-hostilities planning, Turkey and Greece, NATO and Berlin.